ONSdigital/sdc-cryptography/README.md

 key_store = KeyStore(secrets_from_file)

-# Encrypt JSON (Purpose has a single key)
+# Encrypt JSON (Purpose has a single encryption key in the key store)
 from sdc.crypto.encrypter import encrypt encrypted_json = encrypt(json, key_store, key_purpose)

-# Encrypt JSON with encryption service (Purpose has a multiple keys)
+# Encrypt JSON with encryption service (Purpose has multiple encryption keys in the key store each tagged with a service)
 from sdc.crypto.encrypter import encrypt encrypted_json = encrypt(json, key_store, key_purpose, encryption_for_service="some-service")